magao-x/handbook/operating/alignment.rst

         - Monitor the `camwfs` pupil position to ensure it does not run away

+            - If they do run away, :guilabel:`Stop` the auto alignment.
+You may need to use :guilabel:`Loop Zero` on the loop control GUI and the :guilabel:`Zero` button on the Offloading Ctrl GUI to remove spurious tip-tilt corrections.

         - Monitor "Pupil Tracking Loop" and "Actuator Alignment Loop" deltas.

     #.
 Once the loops have converged ("Pupil Tracking Loop" and "Actuator Alignment Loop" deltas less than 0.05 in the lab) stop the :guilabel:`Auto Alignment` loop.